mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Indicates the basic form that the parquets in a [MapChunk](#T-ParquetClassLibrary-Maps-MapChunk 'ParquetClassLibrary.Maps.MapChunk') take.
+Indicates the basic form that the parquets in a [MapChunkModel](#T-ParquetClassLibrary-Maps-MapChunkModel 'ParquetClassLibrary.Maps.MapChunkModel') take.

 <a name='F-ParquetClassLibrary-Maps-ChunkTopography-Central'></a>
 ### Central `constants`